• BLOG

 What are the qualifications for Realtime Captioners?

 There are currently no formal licenses or standards in this emerging industry.
-However, most captioners have the California Certified Shorthand Reporter license which requires one to write four-voice text at 200 wpm with 98% accuracy for 15 minutes.
+However, many captioners have the California Certified Shorthand Reporter license which requires one to write four-voice text at 200 wpm with 98% accuracy for 15 minutes.
 This demonstrates the skill necessary to be successful as a captioner.
 Realtime captioners should have a dictionary of no less than 15,000 words, steno translation software, and a laptop or other concurrent display unit.

 What is voice writing?

-Who benefits from this service?
+Who benefits from CART Captioning?

 Individuals who are hard-of-hearing; have learning disabilities; have language barriers; and those with limited mobility which restricts note-taking are among the populations who benefit from realtime captioning.
 The electronic text which is created as part of this service can be converted for use in many environments, including Braille, foreign languages and other accessible formats.